dogada/edid/README.md

 continue to work even when 146 years have elapsed (new ids will not fit into 64-bit data range however).

+Instagram's IDs are generated on database level using PostgreSQL server functions to maintain generators state.
+EDID can generate IDs on client or app server as well.

 Copyright (C) 2015 Dmytro V. Dogadailo

 This program is free software; you can redistribute it and/or modify it under